How to Culture Nannochloropsis (Nanno) Phytoplankton

 Light source (6500K or grow light)

-Gentle aeration (rigid tube or airline tubing)
+Gentle aeration (rigid tube + airline tubing)

 Steps